Kong/kongponents/docs/components/prompt.md

 ## Props

-### Functional
+### isVisible

-- `isVisible` - Tells the component whether or not to render the open prompt
+Tells the component whether or not to render the open prompt.
-- `@canceled` - Emitted when cancel/close button is clicked
-- `@proceed` - Emitted when action button is clicked

-### Content
+### title

-- `title` - Text displayed in header if not using slot.
-If no title provided, the prompt `type` is used
+Text displayed in header if not using slot.
+If no title is provided, the prompt `type` is used.

+### message

-- `message` - Text to display in body section if not using slot
+Text to display in body section if not using slot.

 <KButton appearance="primary" @click="contentIsOpen = true">Prompt</KButton>